Meet Our Team

 Our team is dedicated to helping children, youth, and their families.

 Ruth York is the Executive Director of the Idaho Federation of Families.
 She received a Master of Public Health degree from Columbia University early in her career and spent time in hospital and pharmaceutical research settings for 10 years following that.
 Ruth moved to Boise in 1998 and worked for St. Alphonsus Health System in project management and St. Luke’s Health Children’s Services as the Director of Family Support Services prior to becoming the Executive Director of the Idaho Federation of Families in 2018.
 Ruth’s lived experience with youth mental health impacts of adoption and trauma motivated her to re-focus her career on family support services in the mental health area.

 Family Engagement Director

-Michelle Batten’s life experiences of growing up in a home with foster siblings and an adopted sister motivated her to learn more about the impact of early abuse and neglect.
+Michelle Batten’s life experience of growing up in a home with foster siblings and an adopted sister motivated her to learn more about the impact of early abuse and neglect.
 Her studies in human development and Trust Based Relational Intervention, and her experience as a parenting coach, provide her with the foundation of her understanding of mental health needs in youth and the support families need in their journey.
 During her off time you can find her on a river paddleboard in summer or downhill skiing in winter.